-Depending on where you are in the state of North Carolina, there are several different types of septic systems you can have installed in your home.
+Depending on where you are in North Carolina, you can install several types of septic systems in your home.
 These systems include Gravelless, Gravel/stone drainfield, and Chamber.

-Traditionally, the gravel/stone drainfield septic system has been used in North Carolina.
-This system consists of a septic tank, a drainfield, and a pump tank.
-The tank is underground, while the drainfield is made of gravel or stone.
+The gravel/stone drainfield septic system has traditionally been used in North Carolina.
+This system consists of a septic tank, a drain field, and a pump tank.
+The tank is underground, while the drain field is gravel or stone.

-The gravel/stone system is good for small homes and small businesses.
+The gravel/stone system is suitable for tiny homes and small businesses.
 However, it can be unsuitable for large residential properties.
-The system requires a large footprint, and it’s best suited for areas with high groundwater tables.
+The system requires an enormous footprint, and it’s best suited for areas with high groundwater tables.

-If you’re considering installing a septic system, you’ll want to know about the different options available.
+If you’re considering installing a septic system, you’ll want to know the available options.
 While the conventional gravity system is the simplest and least expensive, it may not be appropriate for all residential sites.

 A gravel-less trench design is a more advanced alternative to the conventional gravel/stone system.
-This system uses alternative materials, including permeable concrete blocks and large diameter pipes.
-This design can reduce the size of the drainline by as much as 25%.
+This system uses alternative materials, including porous concrete blocks and large-diameter pipes.
+It can reduce the size of the drain line by as much as 25%.

 Chamber septic system

-Choosing the right septic system is important to a home’s health.
-Septic systems can range from the conventional, to eco-friendly constructed wetland septic systems.
+Choosing the right septic system is essential to a home’s health.
+Septic systems can range from conventional to eco-friendly constructed wetland septic systems.
 Before installing a septic system, you will need a permit from the local health department.

 The location of a septic tank should be marked.
-It should be at least five feet away from the building foundation.
-It should not be covered with concrete or asphalt.
-You should also remove any trees that like wet conditions.
-You should also keep the area free of construction and soil disturbance activities.
+It should be at least five feet away from the building’s foundation and not covered with concrete or asphalt.
+You should also remove trees that like wet conditions and keep the area free of construction and soil disturbance activities.

-A chamber septic system is one of the most popular types of septic systems in North Carolina.
-This type of system is similar to a conventional system, but is designed to store more wastewater.
+A chamber septic system is one of the most popular septic systems in North Carolina.
+This type of system is similar to a conventional system but is designed to store more wastewater.
 It is a good choice for homes with high groundwater tables.

 A chamber septic system is much easier to install than a conventional system.
 Instead of gravel, the system is constructed with plastic chambers that hold soil.
 These chambers have a small carbon footprint, and they can be sized to fit smaller pits.